There is no extra pressure or any curves being added. This does miracles for a large segment of the population that copes with the chronic back pain.

 Also, it is highly advisable to embrace a holistic approach and utilize other tools at your disposal.
 For example, feel free to try out herbal remedies for relaxation, anxiety, and sleep.
 This could melt the stress away and enable you to drift away to the dreamland effortlessly.

 It turns out that while some positions preserve and promote good health, the others actually undermine it.
-Your p.m. pose could trigger a wide range of problems such as back and stomach pain, as well as premature aging.
+Your p.m. pose could trigger a wide range of problems such as back and stomach pain, as well as premature ageing.

 Stomach-sleepers might have to rethink their bedtime strategy, while back and side-practitioners have a reason to rejoice.